NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 That's it, you have a running OAuth2 server with an exemplary identity provider, and performed an OAuth2 request!
-You can use the token from the last request and pass it to `hydra token introspect` as we did earlier with the OAuth 2.0 Client Credentials flow.
+You can use the token from the last request and pass it to `hydra token introspect` as we did earlier with the OAuth2 Client Credentials flow.

-ORY Hydra is an Apache 2.0 licensed Go server solving OAuth 2.0, OpenID Connect and API security in general.
+ORY Hydra is an Apache 2.0 licensed Go server solving OAuth2, OpenID Connect and API security in general.
 It secures millions of requests per day and has a vibrant and welcoming online community.